 Bernadotte Perin: Loeb and Perseus; pdf or native web

 The Loeb Classical Library issued an English translation from Bernadotte Perrin, which has now thankfully fallen into the Public Domain.
 Those translations are available online hosted by the University of Chicago, or downloadable pdfs hosted at DownLoebables.
 You can read them alongside the Greek at the Perseus website, which has all the Lives.

 If you don’t need the Greek, these translations can seem like a waste of space.
 If you do need the Greek, there are better free options than downloading .pdfs or toting around 12 tiny volumes.
-If you have an iPad, check out the Bellerophon app which allows you to pull up English and Greek alongside each other for almost every classical work, including decent Plutarch translations.
+If you have an iPad or iPhone, check out the Bellerophon app which allows you to pull up English and Greek alongside each other for almost every classical work, including decent Plutarch translations.

 The Paid-For Editions: Chronological Presentation

 Penguin Editions: Poor Paper and Binding, Solid Translations

 And in the middle of the 20th century, Penguin began publishing and revising translations of all the lives.
 These lives are grouped historically and thus make it easier to use Plutarch to navigate a particular period of history.
 These Plutarch translations were my first introduction to the biographer in college.
 They’re easy to assign for college classes because they follow the chronology of a period.
 At less than $20 each, they won’t break the bank even for college students.

 They cut each biography off from its parallel, though.
 The short comparative essay is reprinted in both the Greek and Roman location, but you’ll have to lookup Cimon’s parallel, Lucullus, in his Roman edition.
 They’re arranged into six major books, where I’ll list the Lives contained in each volume below:

 |The Rise and Fall of Athens|

 Lysander (a Spartan!)